KevinDoughty/hyperact/README.md

   - `receiver {object}` Required.
 The object that receives methods and property accessors.
 Existing properties are automatically registered to animate.
   - `delegate {object}` Optional.
 The object that implements also optional delegate methods.
 Default is `receiver`.
   - `layer {object}` Optional.
 The object upon which property value change triggers implicit animation.
 Default is `receiver`.
   - `descriptions {object}` Optional.
 Declarative alternative to implementing animationForKey.
+(Currently broken.)

 *Returns*
   `{object}` The same `receiver` with animation management methods and property accessors.